Plan of God

 Romans 13:12 The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armor of light.

-We wouldn't know it if it were not for the word of God.
+We would not know about darkness, if it were not for the word of God.
 Satan has deceived the whole world (Revelation 12:9).
 Sadly, for so many, they actually love their deceived state of mind – worshiping on Sun-Day and Easter morning Sun-Rise services – which God calls an abomination (Ezekiel 8:13-17).

 We will see more about Satan later, but suffice it to say here that he fell from his original role as the greatest and most enlightened spirit-being ever created by God.